Microsoft's Visual Studio is an integrated development

 Once the New Project dialog box appears (figure 14)

-one or more projects, so you may also need to change the Solution name to meet specific class assignment requirements (no spaces in the name).
+one or more projects, so you may also need to change the Solution name to meet specific class assignment requirements (Important! no spaces in the project or solution names).

 MSDN: Creating Solutions and Projects